tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 from the key update procedure specified in this document, we use the terms "standard key update" and "extended key update", respectively.

+For terminology regarding traditional and PQ/T hybrid algorithms please see {{?RFC9794}}.

 In this document, we use the term post-compromise security, as defined in
 {{CCG16}}.
 We assume that an adversary may obtain access to the application traffic keys.